 Make sure you focus on building your relationship as you exercise.
-Your goal shouldn’t be to compete with one another or be better than each other.
+Your goal shouldn’t be to compete with one another.
 Instead, make sure you’re communicating during your workouts.
-Use this time to talk with one another, share experiences and grow together as a family.
+Use this time to talk with each other, share experiences and grow together as a family.
 Something as simple as asking your kids how their day was can go a long way in opening communication.
 You can also allow your kids to take turns choosing how you’ll exercise.
 This will make your kids feel included and important.

-Whether you want to lose weight or just live a healthier lifestyle, don’t be afraid to get your kids involved in your fitness routine.
-Workout out together can be an incredibly rewarding experience in more ways than one.
+Whether you want to lose weight or simply live a healthier lifestyle, don’t be afraid to get your kids involved in your fitness routine.
+Exercising together as a family can be an incredibly rewarding experience in more ways than one.